 The problem with such foods is they are loaded with trans fats high in sodium and sugars that can lead to several health issues over time such as:

-Acne, Headaches, heart disease or stroke, high cholesterol, high blood pressure, blood sugar spikes, diabetes and more… It is far better in our opinion and in the opinion of most health professionals to get your energy source from simple foods like whole grains dark leafy vegetables, beans and legumes, plant-based foods.
+Acne, Headaches, heart disease or stroke, high cholesterol, high blood pressure, blood sugar spikes, diabetes, and more… It is far better in our opinion and in the opinion of most health professionals to get your energy source from simple foods like whole grains dark leafy vegetables, beans and legumes, plant-based foods.
 A list is provided above.

 Why Do We Set Unrealistic Goals for Losing Weight?

 Setting realistic goals for weight loss can be difficult.
-A realistic weight loss goal will take in to account that this is a process that will take time to complete correctly!
+A realistic weight loss goal will take into account that this is a process that will take time to complete correctly!
 Most of the time we last PATIENCE!
 It’s easy to understand.
-We tend to visualize ourselves at this new slimmer person and the image or idea is so powerful, that we want to achieve this as soon as possible.
+We tend to visualize ourselves as this new slimmer person and the image or idea is so powerful, that we want to achieve this as soon as possible.
 When we do this We begin establishing unrealistic goals in hopes that we might move the process along faster.
 We would like to share our opinion on this with this statement.
 Life is not a sprint… It’s a marathon Pace yourself, know when you start you are in it for the long haul… It’s not as important when you finish but that you finish Dier Rite

 Searching for the Quick Fix

 Every day you are exposed to images that may have been doctored to defy reality and you may constantly feel like you are not measuring up.
 The problem is that someone else besides you is dictating how you should look!
-When you take control of your Life, when you take control of your diet you will learn you are in control of your destiny and the confidence you gain in the process will make all the difference.
+When you take control of your life, when you take control of your diet you will learn you are in control of your destiny and the confidence you gain in the process will make all the difference.
 We have a saying “Diamonds are made from pressure over time…Stay consistent” Diet Rite you

 Looking at Unrealistic Standards

 You see a model walking the runway and think your body cannot compare.
 You see a celebrity on the cover of a muscle magazine and are embarrassed by your lack of tone.
 As a result, you may set the bar too high, not realizing how much effort goes into getting into that kind of shape.
-Even worse, Hundreds of fad diets, weight-loss programs and outright scams promise quick and easy weight loss.
+Even worse, Hundreds of fad diets, weight-loss programs, and outright scams promise quick and easy weight loss.

 However, the foundation of successful weight loss remains a healthy, calorie-controlled diet combined with increased physical activity.
 For successful, long-term weight loss, you must make permanent changes in your lifestyle and health habits